9_Rendering 3D Scenes

 Boxes

-A box is drawn with eight points and six sides.
+Our first 3D shape will be a box with eight points and six sides.

 As before, we need to be careful about the ordering of the vertices.
 Each triangle group must list the vertices in counterclockwise order with respect to the direction they are facing.
 For example, the front-facing side will have vertices in order of $(P4, P5, P7)$ and $(P4, P7, P6)$ but the vertices of the back-facing side will be in order of $(P1, P0, P2)$ and $(P1, P2, P3)$.
 It may be easier to visualize this if we “unfold” the 3D shape so all the surfaces are arranged facing towards the viewer on a flat plane.
 The resulting image is called a net diagram and it helps us to easily see the correct ordering of the vertices.

-:heavy_check_mark: Try it!
+Try it!

 class BoxGeometry(Geometry):